Sheet 5.1 LLM agents#

 Below, we will first look at a an example of a simple sequence of LLM calls.
 In particular, we will build a system that helps us to come up with a dinner menu, given some ingredients that we already have.

-We will be using the OpenAI API to get optimal performance (specifically, the GPT-3.5-turbo model).
+We will be using the NVIDIA API to get access to performant models for optimal performance.
 Instructions for retreiving the an API key will be provided in class.

 # please install the following packages and versions